Skrill Wallet

 The Skrill Wallet method uses the standard format for callbacks to deliver refund results.
 For more information, see Callbacks.

-The following is the example of a callback with an information about successful 5,00 USD refund for the customer account 98330562 in the 238 project.
+The following is the example of a callback with information about a 5,00 USD refund made in the 238 project.

 {